Bandaanusha/RTL-DESIGN-USING-VERILOG-WITH-SKY130-TECHNOLOGY/README.md

 ![nfor4](https://user-images.githubusercontent.com/62790565/183920762-84191856-728b-4551-8660-2dfa4422e6da.png)
 <br>Fig 82

+## Contributors
+- Banda Anusha
+- Kunal Ghosh

-## Word of Thanks
+## Acknowledgement
-I would like to thanks the team of VLSI System Design and Chipspirit for the collaborative workshop.
-The sessions are well structure and I'm looking forward for future events.
-My special thanks to Mr. Kunal and Mr. Shon Taware for helping us out with the flow and technical issues.
-I wish VSD team and Chipspirit team all the very best for your MAKE IN INDIA vision.
+A well structured workshop for individuals who is aspiring to start their career in VLSI.
+Heartfelt thanks to the team of VLSI System Design for this wonderful workshop, lots to be learnt and looking forward for more such workshops.
+Special thanks to Kunal Ghosh for helping throughout the workshop and ease for flow.

+## Contact Information
+- Banda Anusha, Post Graduate student, International Institute of Information Technology, Bangalore Banda.Anusha@iiitb.ac.in.
+- Kunal Ghosh,Director, VSD Corp.
+Pvt.
+Ltd. kunalghosh@gmail.com.